-The provisions contained in paragraph 2.2.3.3.1 and 2.2.3.3.2 are applicable to ALL travellers including CE and his/her direct reports ie. EXCO members, members of the accounting authority and to non-executive members serving on governance committees;
+The provisions contained in paragraph 2.2.3.3.1 and 2.2.3.3.2 are applicable to ALL travallers including CE and his/her direct reports ie. EXCO members, members of the accounting authority and to non-executive members serving on governance committees:

-- 2.2.3.3.1 Domestic hotel accommodation may not exceed one thousand three hundred rand (R1 300), inclusive of VAT, per night per person (including dinner, breaklast and parking). - 2.2.3.3.2 EXCO members may only approve accommodation costs that exceed the amount in paragraph 2.2.3.3.1: - During peak hotiday periods. - When South Africa is hosting an event in the country or in a particular geographical area that results in an abnormal increase in the number of local and/or international guests in the country or in that particular geographical area. - 2.2.3.3.3 Eskom negotiates competitive rates in all the main urban areas, and in the majority of rural areas.
-There are, however, areas where the rates do exceed the limit set by National Treasury eg. where Eskom encourages individuals to stay closer to the site or meeting venue, to reduce any driving that could lead to a greater safety risk.
-Eakom has requested a deviation for the Accounting Authority to approve accommodation costs that exceed R1,300 (including dinner, breakfast and parking) in these exceptional instances.
+- 2.2.3.3.1 Domestic hotel accommodation may not exceed one thousand three hundred rand (R1 300), inclusive of VAT, per night per person (including dinner, breakfast and parking). - 2.2.3.3.2 EXCO members may only approve accommodation costs that exceed the amount in paragraph 2.2.3.3.1; - During peak holiday periods. - When South Africa is hosting an event in the country or in a particular geographical area that results in an abnormal increase in the number of local and/or international guests in the country or in that particular geographical area. - 2.2.3.3.3 Eskorn negotiates competitive rates in all the main urban ereas, and in the majority of rural areas.
+There are, however, areas where the rates do exceed the fimit set by National Treasury ag, where Eskorn encourages individuals to stay closer to the alte or meeting venue, to reduce any driving that could lead to a greater safety risk.
+Eskorn has requested a deviation for the Accounting Authority to approve accommodation costs that exceed R1,300 (including dinner, breakfast and parking) in these exceptional instances.
 This deviation request has still to be granted by National Treasury, and while not granted we need to adhere to the National Treasury Instruction.